asif-kamal/asif-kamal.github.io/_posts/2020-10-03-rails_app_zoo_app.markdown

                           user_report GET    /users/:user_id/reports/:id(.:format)
 ```

-I decided to route all new report instances through the user parent resource, and to have the reports index view display only the specific animal.
+Now all new report instances are routed through the user parent resource.
+The reports index view is where all reports on the specific animal life is displayed.
+In this way only reports that belong to certain animal queries are shown.
+And the user's show page is where one's own reports on any animal life can be seen.

 Here I used `new_user_report_path`.
 ![Using new_user_report_path](https://i.ibb.co/CP2rGxr/Screen-Shot-2020-10-03-at-8-06-15-AM.png)